GrinonBarrett/Taksidos/Core Rules/2=Combat/5=Special Actions.md

 #### Cleave
 Reaction
 Used in response to your own melee weapon attack.
 You cleave with your attack, causing an attack against each creature in a 180 degree arc in front of you extending out to the maximum range of the weapon beginning with the leftmost or rightmost foe first and proceeding onward.
 Each such attack is made with a -1 penalty.
-If an attack is parried, a critical failure, or you are successfully struck by a counter attack- the cleave ends and you are vulnerable until the end of the next round.
+If an attack is parried, a critical failure, or you are successfully struck by an attack which was a response to this cleaving attack- the cleave ends and you are vulnerable until the end of the next round.
 You cannot perform a follow up attack to an attack this way.

 If an attack is made this way within less than half of the weapon's range, that attack has disadvantage.